 3. The Future Looks Super

-New super foods and ingredients are keeping an increasing number of health-conscious Americans interested in both juice shops and home cooking.
-Moringa has been popping up in everything from functional beverages to desserts, while bee pollen has been taking off beyond the usual honey application.
+New immune system boosting superfoods like chia seeds and plant-based ingredients are keeping an increasing number of health-conscious Americans interested in both juice shops and home cooking.
+Moringa has been popping up in everything from functional beverages to desserts, while bee pollen has been taking off beyond the usual honey application because of its ability to give the immune system that boost everyone needs once in a while.
 Grains, like farro and wheatberries, are cropping up in main dishes, while berries, like Schisandra, add beautiful color and intriguing flavors to desserts and more.
+The growth of predominently plant based diets is also introducing seeds like chia seeds among many others.

 4. Conserve, Preserve, Shaken & Stirred